Family Educational Rights and Privacy Act of 1974 (FERPA)

 Institutions must allow individuals to inspect their transcripts and other educational records, but they are not required by FERPA to issue to students certified copies of students' transcripts.
 Institutions also may withhold copies of the transcripts of students who have defaulted on college loans or who have not met their financial obligations to the institutions.
 Harmful and improper university disclosure of a student's record may sustain a claim of violation or privacy rights in states whose laws extend the right of privacy to student records.
 Inquiries regarding this policy and requests for a complete policy statement are to be directed to the office of the College Registrar, Knapp Hall 101 (518-255-5521).

-SUNY Cobleskill has designated directory information, according to FERPA as Amended, to be the student's: full name, campus or local address, local telephone number, home address, major, department, dates of attendance, date(s) of graduation, degree(s) awarded, awards, full-time/part-time status, and birth date and e-mail address.
+SUNY Cobleskill has designated directory information, according to FERPA as Amended, to be the student's: full name, campus or local address, local telephone number, home address, major, department, dates of attendance, date(s) of graduation, degree(s) awarded, awards, full-time/part-time status, and birth date, e-mail address, and photographs/video footage.
 This information can be released without written prior consent from the student.
 All other educational records will be released only under compliance with FERPA.
 Students currently enrolled at this institution may object to the release of certain categories of "directory information" pertaining to them by providing written notification to the Registrar's Office, Knapp Hall 101, within 14 days following the first day of classes each semester.